orochi-network/orochi-network.github.io/src/orochi-network/chapter.md

 ### Orand: A Decentralized Random Number Generator

-We do various research around [VRF](../ecvrf/verifiable_random_function.md) and [ECVRF](../ecvrf/ecvrf_summary/introduction.md) to develop a solutions for mass adoption of verifiable randomness.
-Verifiable randomness must be consider as a essential primitive of Web3 gaming.
+We are conducting various research attempts around [VRF](../ecvrf/verifiable_random_function.md) and [ECVRF](../ecvrf/ecvrf_summary/introduction.md) to develop a solution for mass adoption of verifiable randomness.
+Verifiable randomness must be considered an essential primitive of Web3 gaming.

 Orand was implemented as a core library of [Orochimaru](https://github.com/orochi-network/orochimaru) a full-node client of Orochi Network.